ngblaylock/documentation/pages/toolkit/documentation-standards.md

 Each repo needs to have a folder called `_DOCUMENTATION_` which is a markdown directory of information pertaining to the specific repo.
 This also makes sure that documentation is tracked in Git and can contain historical documentation.
 The folder structure should be:

 - \_DOCUMENTATION_
+  - Acceptance Criteria: A folder containing types of requirements for the site or package
   - Decisions: A folder containing decisions that I made, like why I went with one library over another, why some CSS is the way it is, why I chose a framework vs another, etc.
-  - Processes: A folder containing specific processes, such as development, deployment
+  - Processes: A folder containing specific processes, such as development, deployment.
+This can contain "How To" files or "Gotchas"
-  - Acceptance Criteria: A folder containing types of requirements for the site or package
   - Project Overview: A file containing basic information about the project.

 Filenames should be written in Title Case, not kebab-case.